MrudulaArunkumar/Mrudula/content/presentation/_index.md

 ** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**

 #for each blogpost create a folder and useful tip is to add a date
-#all the posts need to be i nmarkdown format and you can modify this using .RProfile
+#all the posts need to be in markdown format and you can modify this using .RProfile